We identified 228 publicly reported settlements that resulted in policy changes and over $2,373,085,597.00 in monetary compensation to victims.

 Minneapolis, Minnesota 2022

-The City of Minneapolis settled with Linda Tirado, a photojournalist, for $600,000 after she was blinded in one eye from a police projectile thrown at her while covering a George Floyd demonstration.
+The City of Minneapolis, Minnesota, settled with photojournalist Linda Tirado for $600,000 after she was blinded in one eye from a police projectile while covering a racial justice demonstration.

-Tirado traveled to Minneapolis on May 29, 2020 to cover the protests sparked as a result of George Floyd’s murder.
-She said in her lawsuit that police targeted her as she took photos outside a police precinct in south Minneapolis.
-According to the complaint, officers ignored her press credentials and fired a foam bullet at her, striking her in the face and shattering her protective goggles.
+Tirado had traveled to Minneapolis in May 2020 to cover the protests in response to George Floyd’s murder by police.
+She claimed in her lawsuit that police targeted her as she took photos outside a police precinct in south Minneapolis on May 29, 2020.
+She alleged that officers ignored her press credentials and fired a foam bullet at her, striking her in the face and shattering her protective goggles.

 Compensation